Skip to main content

 How much varnish do I need for a door?

-For a normal door, approx. 90 cm wide, approx. 2 m high, without glass insert and with frame, we calculate an area of approx. 5 square metres.
-If the door is painted, you will need about half a litre of MissPompadour Eggshell Varnish for two coats of paint.
+For a normal door, approx. 90 cm wide, approx. 2 m high, without glass insert and with frame, we reckon with an area of around 5 square metres.
+If the door is painted, you will need about 0.5 litres of Easy Eggshell! for two coats of paint.

-In the case of light white tones or large colour differences, two coats may not be enough.
-Then it is better to order a little more.
-With 2.
-5 litres of MissPompadour Eggshell Varnish, you can benefit directly from our price advantage and our free shipping.
+For light white tones or large colour differences, two coats may not be enough.
+In this case, it is better to order a little more.

 How do I paint my front door?